 This does not make print irrelevant

-And yet despite these difficult figures and calls of an industry in decline, looking at the situation from another angle it is possible to argue that print has in fact remained resilient in the face of competition.
+It is possible to argue that print has in fact remained resilient in the face of competition.
 Even having acknowledged the decline in print, Forbes believes that ‘there are still channels where print not only makes sense, but can engage audiences more effectively due to its secure and intimate nature.’
 As a result, marketers shouldn’t underestimate ‘the power of combining digital and print media’ and must simply devise a strategy which builds upon the strengths of both platforms.

 Marketing Week recently argued that despite figures indicating a decline in magazine advertising, ‘magazines still play an important role in many brands’ media mix, and advertisers and publishers are finding new ways of working together.’
 These new avenues primarily focus on integrated editorial partnerships, as opposed to simply well-placed creative in the right publication.
 Innovative ideas have included ‘native in-mag content’, magazine wraps and even partnered pop-up stores between brand and magazine and are just some of the ways that marketers have been pushing a dualistic strategy.